Oyun-Teknolojileri/ToolKit/README.md

 ### Web Platform

-This branch is not stable & in active development.
+This feature is not stable & in active development.
 - Install emscripten, download ninja and place it in, emsdk / upstream / emscripten.
 - In the ToolKit directory, create a Build directory.
 - Enter Build.
 Open cmd and Run "emcmake cmake -S .."
 - Than run ninja
-- Install chrome canary
+- Install chrome
 - Install chrome C/C++ DevTools Support (Dwarf)
 - From the developer tools settings (wheel icon *)
 - Preferences / Sources / Check: "Enable javascript source maps"
 - Experiments /  Check: "WebAssembly Debugging: Enable DWARF support"
-- Go to ToolKit / Bin open cmd run "emrun SpaceShooter.html --browser chrome_canary
+- Go to ToolKit / Bin open cmd run "emrun SpaceShooter.html --browser chrome

 You can see the c++ code, call stack, local - global scope and set break points.